FA Cup 4th round fixtures : How to watch and live stream on BBC and BT Sport

 More sport on TV

-Times, dates and television coverage are yet to be confirmed, but the matches will take place on the weekend of 26 January and 27th January and will be shared between BBC and BT Sport.
+Times, dates and television coverage have now been confirmed: the matches will take place between Friday 25th and Monday 28th January and will be shared between BBC and BT Sport.

-This page will update when TV games, dates and times have been confirmed
+Check all the FA Cup 4th round kick-off times and live TV coverage below, as well as details of all FA Cup 3rd round replays.

 FA Cup 3rd round replays